slamora/brackets-wiki/Research:-Node.JS-Integration.md

 #### Test hardware

-All of the performance numbers below were generated on a 2010 [MacBook] Air with SSD.
+All of the performance numbers below were generated on a 2010 MacBook Air with SSD.

 #### Startup time

 It appears that most of the startup time will be governed by the web component (e.g. CEF) startup time.
-A warm launching of a simple Cocoa application with Node and a [WebKit] [WebView] component takes **250ms**.
-This time includes starting Node and redirecting the [WebView] to a webpage served by Node.
-The timing measurement goes from the first line of {{main()}} to the webpage calling back to Node over a websocket.
+A warm launching of a simple Cocoa application with Node and a WebKit WebView component takes **250ms**.
+This time includes starting Node and redirecting the WebView to a webpage served by Node.
+The timing measurement goes from the first line of ```main()``` to the webpage calling back to Node over a websocket.

 Actual startup time measurements will need to be determined after we've decided on a web component solution.